Cucarachero de Apolinar

 Purpose

-The vocalizations of the Sumapaz wren serve several key purposes:
+The vocalizations of the Sumapaz Wren serve several key purposes:

 Reproductive Success: By using song to attract mates and establish territories, vocalizations directly contribute to the reproductive success of individuals.